os #

 write_string writes the string s

-It returns how many bytes were actually written.
+into the file It returns how many bytes were actually written.

 fn (File) write_struct #